Connect with us

 The Boxing Day fixtures saw Pompey fall to defeat at the hands of Bristol Rovers, with those below them upping the pressure by bettering Portsmouth’s result.

-Portsmouth were able to get back to winning ways, and go on to finally get out of the third tier, for a return to the Championship, a league they haven’t been in since 2012.
+Portsmouth were able to get back to winning ways, and go on to finally get out of the third tier, for a return to the Championship.

 2024 – BIRMINGHAM CITY

-Birmingham are the league leaders for Christmas 2024, currently on 45 points from 19 games played, a point ahead and a game in hand over 2nd place Wycombe, and three points ahead of 3rd place Wrexham, who have playe 21 games.
+Birmingham were the league leaders for Christmas 2024, on 45 points from 19 games played, a point ahead and a game in hand over 2nd place Wycombe, and three points ahead of 3rd place Wrexham, who played 21 games.

-The Blues, who have been strong favourites since pre-season to win promotion back to the Championship at the first attempt, moved to the top of League One when Jay Stansfield’s headed goal saw them see off Crawley Town, his 7th goal in 7 games.
+The Blues, who were strong favourites since pre-season to win promotion back to the Championship at the first attempt, moved to the top of League One when Jay Stansfield’s headed goal saw them see off Crawley Town, his 7th goal in 7 games.

 Let us know by commenting on our Facebook page!